 About Searchlight Resources Inc.

-Searchlight Resources Inc. (TSXV:SCLT; OTC PINK:SCLTF; Frankfurt:2CC2) is a Canadian mineral exploration and development company focused on Saskatchewan, Canada, which has been ranked as the top location for mining investment in Canada by the Fraser Institute.
-Exploration focus is on battery minerals and gold throughout the Province, concentrating on projects with nearby infrastructure.
+Searchlight Resources is a Canadian mineral exploration and development company focused on Saskatchewan, Canada, which has been ranked as the top location for mining investment in Canada by the Fraser Institute.
+Exploration focus is on battery minerals and gold throughout the province, concentrating on projects with nearby infrastructure.

-Searchlight holds a 317.1 square kilometre land position at Kulyk Lake within the Wollaston Domain in Northern Saskatchewan, where it has recently detected a new area of uranium radioactivity and rare earth targets.
+Searchlight holds a 346.7-square-kilometre land position at Kulyk Lake within the Wollaston domain in Northern Saskatchewan, where it is exploring multiple critical element targets.